MollerSBU/xray_scan_control/README.md

 1. The motor is unresponsive and doesnt move when given position and command

         First just make sure that you arent trying to move it to somewhere it already is.
-If it's not try moving the motor manually using the buttons on the controller.
+If it's not, try moving the motor manually using the buttons on the controller.
 It is also possible for the usb ports of the gas controllers and motor to get mixed up.
 I plan to fix this.

 ## Scan Frame